alokumarjaiswal/The-C-Programming-Language/README.md

 gcc 0-hello-0.c

-You will see a file such as 'a.exe' in the 'Downloads' folder.
+You will see a file such as 'a.exe' or 'a.out' in the 'Downloads' folder.
 Then execute,

 ./a.exe